Top 11 Venture Capital Firms for Supply Chain Management Startups

 Image of Silicon Road Ventures - Top VCs in Supply Chain Management

-Silicon Road Ventures is a venture capital firm that invests exclusively in commerce technology.
-Their focus is on startups building the future of how people buy and sell goods.
+Silicon Road Ventures is an Atlanta-based firm that invests exclusively in commerce technology.
+They provide seed and early-stage funding to startups building the future of how people buy and sell goods.

-• Notable portfolio companies: Perch, SoftWear Automation, WeStock, SymTrain
+• Notable investments: Perch, SoftWear Automation, WeStock, SymTrain, SquarePeg

 You can refer to their website here.